With above-average assets, you require above-average family wealth management. #ProsperityFinancialGroup

 - Planning your estate and legacy while mitigating tax

-- Keeping track of your philanthropic activities
+- Tracking and planning your philanthropic activities

 - Protecting your diverse range of assets from creditors (including divorcing spouses) or political instability